-Preparing to go to market - Our staff will advise you what you can do to help prepare your house to go onto the market for sale.
-My personal favourite is to de-personalise the house: remove personal photos if there is a lot of them, pack away beauty products in the bathroom so they are out of site and remove ‘clutter’ that won’t be used until after the move.
+Our staff will advise you what you can do to help prepare your house to go onto the market for sale.
+My personal favourite is to de-personalise the house: remove personal photos if there is a lot of them, pack away beauty products in the bathroom so they are out of sight and remove ‘clutter’ that won’t be used until after the move.
 This can be the start of the packing process, but ensure any boxes go away in the loft before the estate agent takes the photos.

-This is a little bit boring, but as agents now we have to ensure identification is provided for both buyers and sellers.
+This is a little bit boring, but it is an important part of how estate agents work now.
+We are required to ensure identification is provided for both buyers and sellers.
 We take the legislation side of the job very seriously and hold National Association of Estate Agent propertymark accreditation and we do so to protect the people who we buy and sell houses for.
-If you deal with an agent that doesn’t do this they are cutting corners.
+If you deal with an agent that doesn’t do this, then they are cutting corners.

 I am a great believer that if we push a buyer too hard and force them to increase above a level they are comfortable with the property sale is more likely to fall through before completion.
 Estate agents negotiate offers on houses every day and are used to dealing with the emotions people experience during this time, even if you negotiate for a living yourself I would recommend using a professional as buying and selling houses is completely different to buying and selling any other product.

-Sales Progression - This is the reason I earlier wrote that negotiation is arguably the most important part of the job.
+This is the reason I earlier wrote that negotiation is arguably the most important part of the job.
 And that’s because I would argue sales progression is more important because it is where the process starts to cost you serious cash.
 It’s no good accepting an offer and taking the house off the market if the purchaser then doesn’t take any action for 6 weeks, ‘one in the hand is worth two in the bush’ and that’s why progressing a sale to completion as quickly as possible can not be underestimated.

 Remember a house sale is not legally binding until exchange of contracts so a good estate agent will work with all four parties to get you to that point as quickly as possible.
 Why are Topshop more successful than most?
-It’s not just one thing, but a lot of little things and that’s what makes a good estate agent in my opinion and something as a seller it is very difficult to judge on just one meeting.
+It’s not just one thing, but a lot of little things and that’s how estate agents work in my opinion and something as a seller it is very difficult to judge on just one meeting.